jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 - Localization
 - Eleventy
 - 11ty
+- Jamstack
 ---

 In order to have a simple project to work with, let's build a fairly straight forward multilingual blog.

 Here is the folder architecture we will be working with.
-It is quite a standard Eleventy architecture and a pretty simple project.
+It is quite a standard [Eleventy](https://www.11ty.io) architecture and a pretty simple project.
 However, I believe the principles and techniques can easily be applied to bigger ones.

 ```text
 +-- src